Posted on February 26, 2019 by

 Cheap clothes tend to shed tiny microfibres when washed, which end up polluting our oceans.
 By the nature of fast fashion, you’re not expected to hold onto a garment in this category for very long. it is expected that the garment you have purchased will not be kept long, nor will it be expected to last for years.
 On the flip side, fashion with an emphasis on quality and durability will see you through.
 This manifests particularly in the threads lost during washing.

 It’s clear that fashion trends are changing faster than ever before.
-This is putting an increasing pressure on consumers to change up their wardrobes faster.
-But, with our money only stretching so far, many of us are turning to cheaper outlets for our clothing.
+This is putting increasing pressure on consumers to change up their wardrobes faster.
+But, with our money only stretching so far, many of us are turning to cheaper outlets for our clothing such as recycled or upcycled apparel.

 Remember, the very definition of a clothing ‘bargain’ comes in how many times you intend to wear the garment.
-It’s always recommended to invest a little in timeless staples that can be mixed and matched for a variety of outfits.
+It’s always recommended to invest a little in timeless staples that can be mixed and matched for a variety of outfits and know that they will also stand the test of time.
 For example, for many flat boots are versatile and can be used for range of occasions, so make sure to buy a quality pair to withstand all those wears!
 Divide its cost by the amount of times you think you’ll wear it and that will give you the cost per wear.
 If it’s something you’ll wear every day, definitely check the quality of the item!